 The line to the windswept settlement of Valencia, County Kerry, left the Great Southern and Western Railway line between Killarney and Tralee at Farranfore and was built in a number of stages between 1885 and 1893.
 By 1935, when this layout was set, the fishing port of Valencia Harbour – by then in the Irish Free State – could claim to be both the most westerly railhead in Europe and the point at which the North Atlantic telegraph cable – marked by a red diamond on a pole – entered the ocean.
 Sadly the real 5′ 3″ gauge line from Farranfore to Valencia Harbour closed in 1960 but Andy’s layout provided an arena for some landmark Irish rolling stock.

 Locomotive 109 – pictured left – examples of what was by far the most numerous class of locomotive (diesel or steam) ever to run in Ireland.
 111 of these Class 101 0-6-0s were built between 1866 and 1903 with only minor modifications between batches.
-The great majority were built by the GS&WR at Inchicore, though the construction of some examples was contracted out to Beyer Peacock and Sharp Stewart, both famous Manchester based locomotive building firms.
+The great majority were built by the GS&WR at Inchicore, though the construction of some examples was contracted out to Beyer Peacock and Sharp Stewart, famous locomotive building firms based in Manchester and Glasgow respectively.
 The J15s – as the Class 101s were later known – survived long after many more modern locomotives were scrapped and when the Republic of Ireland’s national railway CIÉ abandoned steam haulage at the end of 1962 they were still the most numerous class with nearly half their number still in traffic.
 They were to be found all over the broad gauge lines of the Republic on all duties from shunting to main line passenger turns.

 Moving forward in time beyond the GS&WR’s maroon birdcage stock was Córas Iompair Éireann’s Class C Bo-Bo diesel electric C201, introduced in 1956.
 Like British Railway’s 1958 vintage Class 28 Co-Bos, these were built in Manchester by Metropolitan Vickers and fitted with Crossley engines.
 Unfortunately they were about as reliable and the Class Cs – later known as Class 201 -were re-engined with more powerful General Motors diesels from 1969 and survived into the 1980s.